boydm/font_metrics/README.md

 You will need to use another package to compile the font metrics data from a font.

 This can be done with the truetype_metrics package.
 Look for it on hex...
+In the meantime, metrics data for both Roboto and RobotoMono can be found in the Scenic project.